Management of Technology, MS

 |---|---|---|---|

-Students have international internship and embedded learning opportunities with a diverse and inclusive group of professionals and colleagues.
+Students have international internship and embedded learning opportunities with a welcoming group of professionals and colleagues from a wide variety of backgrounds.
 International students have secured internships within the U.S., based on market conditions in the Phoenix metropolitan area, and in other states during the summer session.
 On a competitive basis, the program offers embedded learning for select courses with either a technology focus or a social entrepreneurship focus; participating companies include Honeywell, Intel, NXP and United Way.
 Study abroad opportunities include summer programs in Japan and Ireland through the Global Education Office.

 Graduates of this program are well positioned to move into innovation decision-making, management or executive roles, or to develop their own ventures.
 They are prepared to pursue careers in technology-based companies in the U.S. and around the world.
 Opportunities include these positions: